×

 Care of Taro and Lavender

-Care of Taro and Lavender include pruning, fertilizers, watering etc. Taro pruning is done No pruning needed and Lavender pruning is done Do not prune during shooting season, Prune after flowering, Prune if you want to improve plant shape, Prune in late summer or fall, Prune in spring and Prune to control growth.
+Care of Taro and Lavender include pruning, fertilizers, watering etc. Taro pruning is done and Lavender pruning is done Do not prune during shooting season, Prune after flowering, Prune if you want to improve plant shape, Prune in late summer or fall, Prune in spring and Prune to control growth.
 In summer Taro needs Lots of watering and in winter, it needs Average Water.
 Whereas, in summer Lavender needs Lots of watering and in winter, it needs Average Water.